juliogarciape/web-pdf-saver/README.md

 │   └── ...
 ```

+## Project Background :bulb:

+When a well-known website was about to shut down, I created this app to preserve its valuable content, as saving the large number of pages manually was impractical.

 ## License :scroll:

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Contact :email: